dartanyan910/Fuzzy-Store-Funnel-Analysis/README.md

 # Overview

 Based on Table 1 and Figure 2, between March 2012 and March 2015, the Fuzzy Factory e-commerce platform recorded a total of 472,871 sessions.
-Out of these, only 32,313 sessions successfully converted into orders, resulting in an overall Conversion Rate (CVR) of 6.8%.
+Out of these, only 32,313 sessions successfully converted into orders, resulting in an overall CVR of 6.8%.
 Analysis of the conversion funnel reveals three critical bottlenecks:
 - **Point 1: Home -> Product:** More than 200,000 sessions exit the site immediately after landing, without viewing any specific product.
 - **Point 2: Product Detail View -> Add-to-cart:** Approximately 115,000 sessions—nearly 54,8% of users who viewed a product—dropped off before adding an item to their cart.
 - **Point 3: Add-to-cart -> Success Purchase:** Out of 63,640 sessions that reached the "Add-to-cart" stage, 31,327 sessions failed to complete the transaction, resulting in only 32,313 successful orders.